When you're craving an AIP Chicken Soup, why not make it a Thai Chicken soup? SUPER flavorful, no nightshades, and so easy to freeze for later!

 AIP Chicken Soup Recipe Video

-Watch the video below on specifics on how to prepare it both for dinner tonight and for how to freeze it for later or jump down to the recipe below!
+If you're a visual person, the full-length video on YouTube gives you specifics on how to prepare it both for dinner tonight and for how to freeze it for later.

 What to Serve with the Soup